-As a result of the spin-off of FTAI Infrastructure effective August 1, 2022, the Company reevaluated its operating segments.
 The key factors used to identify the reportable segments are the organization and alignment of our internal operations and the nature of our products and services.
 Our two reportable segments are (i) Aviation Leasing and (ii) Aerospace Products.
 The Aviation Leasing segment owns and manages aviation assets, including aircraft and aircraft engines, which it leases and sells to customers.
-The Aerospace Products segment develops and manufactures through a joint venture, and repairs and sells, through exclusivity arrangements, aircraft engines and aftermarket components for aircraft engines.
-The interim period discloses the reportable segments on this basis, and prior periods have been restated to reflect the change in accordance with the requirements of ASC 280, Segment Reporting.
+The Aerospace Products segment develops and manufactures through a joint venture, and repairs and sells, through our maintenance facility and exclusivity arrangements, aircraft engines and aftermarket components for aircraft engines.
+During the fourth quarter of 2023, the Company changed the composition of its operating segments to include product offerings for V2500 engines within the Aerospace Products segment.
+Prior periods have been restated to reflect the change in accordance with the requirements of ASC 280, Segment Reporting.